Alabama man to display head of 820-pound hog shot in yard

 Seago told The Associated Press on Wednesday that he plans to display the hog's stuffed head and shoulders at his taxidermy shop.
 He said the rest of the remains were discarded on a friend's property.

-Seago didn't have any regrets about killing the hog, which had tusk-like teeth that were 6 inches long.
+Seago didn't have any regrets about killing the hog, which had tusklike teeth that were 6 inches (15 centimeters) long.
 Feral hogs cause millions of dollars in damage annually, and hunters on private land can kill as many of them as they want under Alabama law.

 "I didn't think twice about taking down this hog," Seago said.
 "I'd do it again tomorrow."